dazinator/Dazinator.Extensions.Options/README.md

 ```

-This means you can then request options with this name at runtime, and the configuration delegates you have supplied will configure the instance accordingly - great.
-For many this will be good enough.
+For many this will be good enough and you do not need this library.

-However in an advanced scenario, suppose you wish to supply dynamic names.
+However in an advanced scenario, suppose you wish to request new names at runtime.
-For example, at runtime you need to request a new name like "bar-v2" that wasn't registered in advance.
-In this case you'd like to have a way to intercept and configure this new named options.
+In this case you'd like to have a way to intercept and configure this new named options at the point it is requested for the first time.

-This library provides such a mechanism, via some overloads that allow you to supply an `Action` delegate that will be invoked, with the name supplied as an argument:
+This library provides such a mechanism, via some overloads for `Configure` that allow you to supply familiar constructs such as an `Action` to confiugre the options instance, or an `IConfiguration` at the point of request as opposed to registration, where the options name is provided to you as an argument.

 ```cs
 services.Configure<TestOptions>((sp, name, options) =>